MaidTho/MaidTho.github.io/README.md

         1.0.
 Project Introduction.
 ---------------------------------------------------

-"Maid To Project" is made to be a showcase piece to "project" my skills to recruiters, hiring managers, and potential clients my skills as a web developer.
+"Maid To Project" is made to be a showcase piece to "project" my skills as a web developer to recruiters, hiring managers, and potential clients.

 ---------------------------------------------------
         2.0.
 Latest Release Notes.